Matt-Swift/pso_launcher/README.md

 * Writing tests
 * Code review
 * Other guidelines:
-For any kind of contribution, contact me.
-I can be found at the message board of http://dcemulation.org/
+For any kind of contribution, contact TulioAdriano.
+They can be found at the message board of http://dcemulation.org/

 ### Who do I talk to? ###